 2. Does this gospel increase my dependence on Jesus?

-Jesus said, “apart from me you can do nothing” (Jn 15:5).
-Sadly, much is being done apart from Jesus and most of it will amount to nothing!
-Instead of healing the sick, raising the dead and driving out demons – the very things Jesus said His followers would do – we’re doing other stuff.
+Jesus said, “Apart from me you can do nothing” (Jn 15:5).
+Sadly, much is done apart from Jesus and most of it will amount to nothing!
+Instead of healing the sick, raising the dead and driving out demons – the very things Jesus said his followers would do – we’re doing other stuff.
 And because we’re so busy doing other stuff we’re worn out and missing opportunities to do the works and greater works of Jesus.

 Let me put your mind at rest right now: I guarantee that in your own strength you cannot heal the sick and raise the dead.
 Don’t even try.
 But Christ in you can do these and greater things!
-Do you trust Him?
-Working out your salvation with fear and trembling describes the adventure of learning to do impossible things with Jesus.
-Here’s the test: The true gospel will always inspire you to take risks in His Name, but a false gospel promotes activity in your own name.
+Do you trust him?

 3. Does this gospel empower me to overcome sin?

 There are two ways to deal with sin; (1) preach law or (2) reveal grace.
-A law-based message will stir up the flesh in a human-powered quest for a change in behavior.
-This approach is inherently flawed for the purpose of the law is to inflame sin (Rm 7:5).
-Thus, any “success” with this approach will only lead to the graver sins of pride, self-righteousness, and the truly fatal sin of unbelief in the grace of a good God.
-Ultimately the law is powerless to deal with sin because it leaves the heart untouched (Col 2:23).
-Worse, it releases condemnation (which some mistake for conviction) and ministers death, just as it was designed to do (2 Co 3:7,9).
+The first approach will fail because the purpose of the law is to inflame sin (Rom 7:5).
+Any success with rule-keeping will only lead to bigger sins of pride and self-righteousness.
+The law is powerless to deal with sin because it leaves the heart untouched (Col 2:23).
+Worse, it releases condemnation (which some mistake for conviction) and ministers death, just as it was designed to do (2 Cor 3:7,9).

-Grace declares that Jesus conquered all sin on the cross (He 9:26).
-You are not holy because of your behavior but His (1 Co 1:30).
-A preacher of grace will deal very practically with sin by seeking to reveal your true identity in Christ.
+In contrast, a grace preacher will deal practically with sin by revealing your true identity in Christ.
 You are a new creation with a new nature.
-Your old sin software has been nailed to the cross and you are no longer sin’s slave (Rm 6:6,20).
+Your old sin software has been nailed to the cross and you are no longer sin’s slave (Rom 6:6,20).
 Appetites are dealt with by recognizing who you are in Christ and reckoning your old self as dead.
-Again, the focus is on Jesus, not you.
-Jesus was tempted in every way yet was without sin.
-As you rest in Him, you will find grace to help you in your time of need (Heb 4:15-16).

 4. Does this gospel release peace and joy?

-The kingdom of heaven is righteousness, peace and joy in the Holy Spirit (Rm 14:17).
-If the gospel you’re listening to doesn’t reveal Jesus and the gift of His righteousness, then you will never experience the peace and joy that comes with it.
-It really is all about Jesus.
-He took our sin and gave us His righteousness (2 Co 5:21).
-This is what the gospel reveals – a righteousness from God that is received by faith from first to last (Rm 1:17).
-When you know that God has made you as righteous as Jesus, you will be empowered to reign in life (Rm 5:17).
+The kingdom of heaven is righteousness, peace and joy in the Holy Spirit (Rom 14:17).
+If the gospel you’re listening to doesn’t reveal Jesus and the gift of his righteousness, you will never experience the peace and joy that comes with it.

-This test is actually about righteousness: Are you resting in His or are you trying to impress Him with yours?
+This test is actually about righteousness: Are you resting in his or are you trying to impress him with yours?
 A false gospel will seek to manufacture righteousness through works and holy living.
-By prescribing a course of action for you to take, it will instantly fail the above three tests.
-It will burden you with loads you cannot carry and expectations you cannot live up to.
+By prescribing a course of action, it will instantly fail the above three tests.
+It will burden you with loads you cannot carry and expectations you cannot meet.
 Before you know it, you will be as stressed and joyless as Martha.

 Paul began every one of his letters with the phrase, “Grace and peace to you from God the Father.”
-It is only a revelation of God’s favor that brings true peace.
-Know grace, know peace.
-Worldly peace is temporary, but the peace of God – that sense that everything is coming together for good because you belong to Jesus and His favor rests on you – passes understanding (Php 4:7).
+Worldly peace is temporary, but the peace of God – that sense that everything is coming together for good because you belong to Jesus and his favor rests on you – passes understanding (Php 4:7).
 It fortifies your heart and mind so that in all circumstances you find yourself overflowing with thankfulness (Col 2:7).
-No matter how severe your trial, you will be able to find rest – indeed, even joy – in His mighty, loving arms (Php 4:4).
+No matter how severe your trial, you will be able to find rest – indeed, even joy – in his mighty, loving arms (Php 4:4).